randolphgamo/hello-gospel/README.md

 0.2 : Release date May 2022
 * Added Option to receive or not email notification during publish

+## Upgrade Notice

+Always upgrade to the latest version to have all the cool features.
 ## Frequently Asked Questions

 ### In which language is the Gospel offered?
 Currently, the gospel is only offered in French.
 We are working hard to release the gospel in English as well.